-Harry Colt designed the High course and it opened for play in 1923.
-Two years later it hosted the PGA Matchplay Championship.
-The Bob Hope Classic was held here during the 1980s, along with numerous other professional tournaments.
-A number of blue-ribbon junior events have been held on the High course, including the Boys Amateur Championship and the English Boys’ Stroke Play Championship, formerly the Carris Trophy.
+The Bob Hope Classic was held here during the 1980s, along with many other professional tournaments.
+The club has also staged a number of blue-ribbon junior events, including the Boys Amateur Championship and the English Boys’ Stroke Play Championship, formerly the Carris Trophy.

 The homeward nine is really more of the same, some strong and long par fours with a couple of short and reachable par fives.
 If anything, the back nine is more memorable and certainly a much tougher proposition than the outward nine.
 Two troublesome holes are the par three 12th (one of the best inland par threes in the country) requiring a bold tee shot over a valley and the 14th, a fantastic long par four where the approach shot must carry a hidden gully dissecting the fairway.